 Like many innovative green building methods, passive house construction allows a variety of energy efficiency options meeting the owner’s wishes.
 One example is a large window with a panoramic view.
 The construction and design can prevent the loss of heat due to the large window surface.
 The solution is to add extra wall or roof insulation to the surrounding areas.
 Owners need to work with an experienced contractor to ensure all details for building a passive home are included in the planning.
 There's no reason not to have the home of your dreams.

-Cons of Passive House Construction for Green Building
+Cons of Passive House Construction

 The lack of consumer knowledge is a major drawback for green building as a whole, and passive house construction is no exception.
 That’s the sad news, since so many owners struggle to maximize a home’s use of energy.
 One issue is a harsh winter, which is known to reduce the building's heat.
 The reverse action of cooled air loss can happen with prolonged high exterior temperatures.
 Some locations need more insulation for ample heating and cooling.
 High energy rated windows and seals can prevent the heat and cool air from seeping out.
 Supplemental heating and cooling system as a backup may be needed to help through difficult seasons.
 All of these conditions have viable solutions and may increase the cost for construction.